carpentries-incubator/machine-learning-novice-sklearn/_episodes/05-dimensionality-reduction.md

 # Dimensionality reduction

 As seen in the last episode, general clustering algorithms work well with low-dimensional data.
 In this episode we will work with higher-dimension data such as images of handwritten text or numbers.
 The dataset we will be using is the Modified National Institute of Standards and Technology (MNIST) dataset.
-The MNIST dataset contains 60,000 handwritten labelled images from 0-9.
+The MNIST dataset contains 70,000 images of handwritten numbers from 0-9, labelled with the number they contain.
 An illustration of the dataset is presented below.

 TODO EXPLAIN THE 8x8 64 dimensions